Camper Cushion Covers DIY

 Now I need to attach the back to the rest of the cover, as well as the little attachment pieces.

 (Using scrap fabric sew two small attachment pieces, just fold over the edges and sew.
 Our seats had these little pieces holding the two cushions together and I liked the idea so I copied it.
-Its optional)
+It’s optional)

 Sorry for the weird angle in the above picture, I wanted to show you as much as I could.
 I am pinning the back panel to the bottom edge of the sewn cushion.
 I am making sure that the piece is centered at both ends have a little bit of overhang.
 You can’t see the new attachment panels, but I have pinned two pieces of fabric in the seam, using the existing attachment panels as place markers.

-Turn your cover inside out and place back on the cushion foam.
+Turn your cover inside out and place it back on the cushion foam.
 Pin all the remaining seams, making sure to pull your fabric tight.
 Sew all the final seams.

 Bottom Bench Cushions

-Repeat the exact same process for your two bottom cushions.
+Repeat the same process for your bottom cushions.
 With one exception.
 I did not sew the attachment pieces into the seams, preferring to sew them by hand onto the back seat of the cushion.
 Otherwise, the steps are identical.

-Optional Bench Scarf
+DIY RV Dinette Cushion Covers Optional Bench Scarf

 Inexpensive Camper Headboard Makeover

-This inexpensive camper headboard got quick update as part of my refresh.The camper looks ten years newer now.
-I added some new colour coordinated linens that is so bright and cheerful for the holiday camper.
+This inexpensive camper headboard got a quick update as part of my refresh.
+The camper looks ten years newer now.
+I added some new color coordinated linens that are so bright and cheerful for the holiday camper.

 Updating an Existing RV Curtain for Cheap